-There is a bunch of step by step tutorials and good references about putting Apache
+There is a bunch of step by step tutorials and good references about putting Apache in front of Tomcat around net.

 Nevertheless, I wrote this article, mainly for myself, in case I come up with same requirement in sometime later.